Global Lie-Tresse theorem: Examples and counter-examples

 Consider the prolongations $\xi^{(k)}$ of the last vector field of $\g$.
 This field represent the action of $G$ in $J^k_x=\oplus_0^k S^kT^*$, where $T=T_xM$.
 It is semi-simple, and every summand is invariant.
 Restriction to $T$ has the purely imaginary spectrum $\op{Sp}(\xi^{(1)}|T)=\{\pm i,\pm\ll\,i\}$, and consequently the spectrum on $S^jT$ is the $j$-multiple Minkowski sum of $\op{Sp}(\xi^{(1)}|T)$ with itself (elements in the sum enter with multiplicity): $\op{Sp}(\xi^{(k)}|J^k_x)=\{\pm s\,i\pm \ll\,t\,i\,|\,0\le s,t\le s+t\le k\}$ (some elements enter with multiplicity).

-In complex coordinates $z=x_1+ix_2$, $w=x_3+x_4$ the first order invariants are $I_1'=|u_z|^2$ and $I_1''=|u_w|^2$.
+In complex coordinates $z=x_1+ix_2$, $w=x_3+ix_4$ the first order invariants are $I_1'=|u_z|^2$ and $I_1''=|u_w|^2$.
 The higher order invariants are

 (to get real invariants one has to take the real and complex parts unless $p=q$, $r=s$; also we can let $p\le q$ and $r\le s$ if $p=q$).
-The algebra of differential invariants $\mathfrak{I}$ is generated by these, and has the following invariant derivatives (again to stay on the real side one separates the real and imaginary parts):
+The algebra of differential invariants $\A$ is generated by these, and has the following invariant derivatives (again to stay in the real category one separates the real and imaginary parts):